What Your Keyword Ranking Position Means for Your Web Page

 Now that you know what each ranking position category means, let’s talk about WHY you aren’t ranking as high as you want to.

-In this section, we’ll look at 6 reasons you have a low rank.
+In this section, we’ll examine 7 reasons you have a low rank.
 For each of those reasons, we’ll ask (and answer) 3 questions:

 Your Keyword Strategy Is Weak